What Documents and Paperwork Do Sellers Need When Listing Their Home for Sale?

 Keep the above-mentioned things in mind when you’re thinking about selling your house and even if you don’t remember the document by name, remember to ask your agent to show you how much it is going to cost to sell your house and how much you’re going to receive when the house sells.
 Ask your agent to put it all in writing.
 It is the act of putting things in writing that gives you the best chance of obtaining all the paperwork you’re entitled to receive.

-This is absolutely the BEST explanation about why some houses sit on the market for a long time, and why some houses sell quickly.
+The following video is the absolute the BEST explanation about why some houses sit on the market for a long time, and why some houses sell quickly.

 © 2013 Marlene Bertrand